jesandante007/toy-marketplace-client/README.md

 ## Features

 - **Extensive Collection**: Explore a diverse collection of toy cars, carefully curated to cater to different interests and preferences.
 - **User Authentication**: Create an account, sign in securely, and enjoy personalized shopping experiences.
+JWT is used for secure authentication and authorization.
 - **Product Listings**: Browse through various categories of toy cars, including sports cars, trucks, regular cars, mini fire trucks, and mini police cars.
 - **Product Details**: Get detailed information about each toy car, including the seller, name, category, price, available quantity, and features.
 - **Search and Filtering**: Easily find your desired toy car using the search functionality and filtering options.
-- **Shopping Cart**: Add your favorite toy cars to the cart, review your selections, and proceed to checkout.
-- **Secure Payment**: Enjoy a safe and secure payment process for your purchases.
 - **User Reviews and Ratings**: Read and provide reviews and ratings for the toy cars, helping other users make informed decisions.
 - **Responsive Design**: Experience seamless browsing across different devices and screen sizes.